dftd3/simple-dftd3/README.md

    Damping parameter object determining the short-range behaviour of the dispersion correction.
    Standard damping parameters like the rational damping are independent of the molecular structure and can easily be reused for several structures or easily exchanged.

+5. the counter-poise parameters:

+   Counter-poise parameter object determining the basis set specific correction for basis set superposition error.
+   Recreating a structure object requires to recreate the counter-poise parameters as well as they are dependent on the basis definition for each element type.

 The user is responsible for creating and deleting the objects to avoid memory leaks.